- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 The Authority’s outreach staff is pleased to offer free SOL correlated lessons to students in our service area.
 During the past school year, over 12,000 students participated in one of our outreach programs.
 These hands-on programs help students understand topics such as the water cycle, watersheds and the amazing properties of water.

 Students in the upper grades learn about watershed protection, GIS mapping and future careers in the water and wastewater industry.
 Interested in bringing the Water Authority into your classroom?
 Email us or fill out an on-line request to schedule a visit.
-We've added some fun water science lessons on our Pinterest page that we think you might like, or check out the complete education outreach program listing in our printable brochure or double-click on the brochure below.
+Check out the complete education outreach program listing in our printable brochure or double click on the brochure below to flip through the programs we offer .

 Tours of our treatment plants or reservoir: